Back to articlesArticle

 When I would consider using it

-- Products with a strong Laravel team and a need to learn fast
+• Products with a strong Laravel team, a short deadline and a need to learn fast from real users

 When I would avoid it

-- Long roadmaps dependent on a mature ecosystem
+• Long roadmaps that depend on a mature library ecosystem and hiring pool

 Conclusion